khadorkin/tribeez/README.md

 The two generated APKs can be found at `android/app/build/outputs/apk/app-[platform]-release.apk`

-When the change is breaking, update `config/android/minimum_version` in Firebase database
+When the change is breaking, update `config/android/minimum_version` with a minimum `versionCode` in Firebase database